French ride-sharing start-up Blablacar raises $200 million

 Founded in 2006, the company puts people in touch so they can share the cost of long-distance car trips, but does not include taxi hailing or offer rides with professional drivers.

-Drivers are not allowed to profit from using Blablacar, so the company has so far averted the controversy that has plagued its well-funded cousin Uber Technologies Inc.
+Drivers are not allowed to profit from using Blablacar, so the company has so far averted the controversy that has plagued its well-funded cousin Uber Technologies Inc [UBER.UL].

 Taxi drivers from all over Europe converged in Brussels for a strike on Wednesday to protest what they see as unfair competition from Uber, whose app allows people to hail rides in sedans staffed by professional and non-professional drivers.